Senior Project Manager: Operations Projects

 SUMMARY

-As part of delivering on its ambition, the Crick has an increasing need for strong effective project management capability to deliver on projects that potentially involve several operational areas (e.g., HR, Health & Safety, Legal, Facilities, ITO) as well as the Science groups that are the core purpose of the Institute.
-Collaboration is at the heart of the Crick so projects may also include working with external organisations, typically delivery, pharmaceutical and academic partners.
+As part of delivering on its ambition, the Crick has an increasing need for strong effective project management capability to deliver on operational enhancement projects that involve several functional areas (e.g., HR, Finance, Legal, Facilities, ITO) as well as the Science groups that are the core purpose of the Institute.

-In order to develop Project Management capability and capacity within our team, we want to recruit people into the team who are already experienced in dealing with a range of projects and who may be looking for an opportunity to work in an ambitious and exciting science institute.
+In order to develop Project Management capability and capacity within our team, we are looking to recruit a senior PM into the team who is already experienced in dealing with a range of operational delivery projects, has demonstrated an ability to build PM capability across an organisation and is looking for an opportunity to work in an ambitious and exciting science institute.

 KEY RESPONSIBILITIES

-Working with the sponsor and senior stakeholders to agree the scope of the specific projects, the options for delivery and, where needed, the business case to support the options.
+• Working with the sponsor and senior stakeholders to agree the scope of the project, the options for delivery and the business case to support benefits realisation.

-Driving delivery of the designated projects to time, cost and quality, ensuring that all team members, sponsors and stakeholders are aware of their responsibilities and are held to account.
+• Driving delivery of the projects to time, cost and quality, ensuring that all team members, sponsors and stakeholders are aware of their responsibilities and are held to account.

-Working closely across the organisation and with leads in finance, HR, comms etc to ensure projects are delivered in line with Crick policies.
+• Working closely across the organisation and with leads in finance, HR, comms etc to ensure projects are delivered in line with Crick policies and are affordable.

 Person specification